 The first step is that you will have to take medication to make several of your eggs mature and ready for fertilization.
-Then the doctor takes the eggs out of your body and mixes them with sperm in a lab, to help the sperm fertilize the eggs.
-Then they put 1 or more fertilized eggs (embryos) directly into your uterus.
-Pregnancy happens if any of the embryos implant in the lining of your uterus.
+The doctor will, then, take the eggs out of your body and mix them with sperm in a lab, to help the sperm fertilize the eggs.
+The doctor will put one or more of the fertilized eggs (embryos) directly into your uterus.
+Pregnancy occurs when any of the embryos implant in the lining of your uterus.

 IVF has many steps, and it takes several months to complete the whole process.
-It sometimes works on the first try, but many people need more than 1 round of IVF to get pregnant.
+Sometimes it may work on the first try, but for many people there may be more than one round of IVF to get pregnant.
 IVF definitely increases your chances of pregnancy if you’re having fertility problems and looking for infertility treatments in Gauteng, South Africa.
-But there’s no guarantee — everyone’s body is different and IVF won’t work for everyone.
+But there’s no guarantee because everyone’s body is different and IVF won’t work for everyone.